ryanmokeefe/codebar/readme.md

 Also, make sure that these methods cannot be invoked from outside the class.

 > Hint: look into defining private class methods.

+## Bonus II

+Try implementing `super` in your code.
+Learn about it using the [Ruby docs](http://ruby-doc.org/docs/keywords/1.9/files/keywords_rb.html).